 unheard of in other parts of the illustration field.

-had with all of my work for MAD magazine.
+as they had with all of my work for MAD magazine.
 It was mainstream

-produced.
+and mass produced.
 I was a hit with all my nephews and nieces.
-The experience though
+The experience

 5. Speaking of family, your uncle, Andy Warhol, was of course a renowned leading figure in the visual art movement, especially in New York City and reviving 1960s pop art what were his thoughts on your chosen career and his feelings on you working for Topps on the GPK images?
 I have seen larger-than-life surreal images in your art studio that come to mind what influenced those?

-tried to persuade me to go into something different - either photography or
+Andy tried to persuade me to go into something different - either photography

 He was right to a certain extent - the need for illustrators was a downward